 There are many different types of dhokla including:

-- Khatta dhokla: made from rice, black gram, yoghurt, spices and herbs.
+- Khatta dhokla: made from rice, black gram, yogurt, spices and herbs.

 Notes on Recipe Ingredients